MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-VI-Federal-Transit-Administration-Department-Transportation/part-665-Bus-Testing/subpart-A-General/section-665.5.md

 *Modified third-party chassis or van* means a vehicle that is manufactured from an incomplete, partially assembled third-party chassis or van as provided by an OEM to a small bus manufacturer.
 This includes vehicles whose chassis structure has been modified to include: A tandem or tag axle; a drop or lowered floor; changes to the GVWR from the OEM rating; or other modifications that are not made in strict conformance with the OEM's modifications guidelines where they exist.

-*New bus model* means a bus model that -
+*New bus model* means a bus model that—

 (1) Has not been used in public transportation service in the United States before October 1, 1988; or